-What is a country rib?
+What is a country-style rib?

-The country rib is a term given to a portion of meat at the end of a pork loin.
+The country-style rib is a term given to a portion of meat at the end of a pork loin.
 There are still a few rib bones found here after spare and loin ribs are removed.
-To get a country rib, the end of the loin is removed whole, with bones, and split into country ribs.
+To get a country rib, the end of the loin is removed whole, with bones, and split into ribs.
 This creates a semi-rectangular piece of pork that can be grilled on all sides.

 Country vs. Western

 Another cut of country-style ribs isn’t found from the pork ribs.
 These “ribs” come from the shoulder.
 Butchers create this cut in order to make more profit after pork shoulders are trimmed.
-The first few inches of the shoulder are cut about one-inch thick, then split in half creating the shoulder-cut country rib, or commonly called “Western Ribs.”
+The first few inches of the shoulder are cut about one-inch thick, then split in half creating the shoulder-cut rib, or commonly called “Western Ribs.”
 Slices of this cut that are left whole are pork steaks.

 Honey Bourbon Country Ribs